 YES!
-An institution is permitted to rescind your athletics scholarship if you have an agreement with an agent.
+An institution is permitted to cancel, reduce or not renew your athletics scholarship if you have an agreement with an agent.
+The institution is required to provide you the opportunity for a hearing before canceling, reducing or not renewing your athletics scholarship.